-The 2nd Annual Saveur du Kivu Competition, showcasing DRC Coffees, will be held May 19 – 21st.
+The 3rd Annual Saveur du Kivu Competition, showcasing DRC Coffees, will be held June 1th-13th, 2018.
 Representatives from the Specialty Coffee Supply Chain are invited to participate in a collaborative approach supporting the reemergence of the DRC’s specialty coffee industry, with gender equality and support for small scale farmers as central strategies for success.
 For all the details check out Saveur du Kivu!

 Peace Coffee Celebrates 20th Anniversary!
 In 1996, Peace Coffee, one of Cooperative Coffees founding members, imported their 1st container of coffee.
 20 years later they continue to lead the way with their unwavering commitment to coffee farmers and to innovation in trade.
 Follow their blog as they toast their producers, partners and customers in 2016!

 Cooperative Coffees names Ed Canty as General Manager to lead organization’s continued commitment to members and farming partners.
 The Board of Directors of Cooperative Coffees, a green coffee importer owned by 22 craft roasters in North America, is excited to announce the hiring of Ed Canty as General Manager.
 Read more.